open-socialism/open-socialism-site/index.md

   <small>a compelling alternative to democratic capitalism</small>
 </header>

-Open Socialism is a rethink on how to run a society.
+Open Socialism is a rethink on how to run a societzy.
 It takes the best parts from communism, socialism, capitalism, democracy and a variety of other sources and offers a new and radically different system than the currently popular democratic capitalism.

 ## Features